ophian/serendipity_event_staticpage/README_FOR_CUSTOM_FIELDS.txt

 + + + + + + + + + + + + + + + + + + + + + + + + + + + + + +

+/* Staticpage related article by freetags.
+Better use a theme unique name, eg. mytheme_related_articles.tpl, because of the fallback line! */
 4. This page calls another file, named: "related_articles.tpl", in need to be placed to your template too.
 This actually shows the tagged related entries by entry title link, with this content as example:

 {if !empty($staticpage_custom.relTags)}